icann/rdap-conformance-tool/docs/std_95/object_classes.md

   "message": "The value for the JSON name value does not pass Roles validation [stdRdapRolesValidation]."
 }
 ```
-8. If the JSON name _publicIds_ exists, the value shall pass the test Public IDs validation [stdRdapPublicIdsValidation] defined in this document.
+8. If the JSON name _publicIds_ exists, the value shall pass the test Public IDs validation [[stdRdapPublicIdsValidation]][id-stdRdapPublicIdsValidation] defined in this document.
 ``` json
 {
   "code": -12307,